-How to Test Hard Drive Speed on a MacBook?
+How to Test Disk Speed on a Mac

-BlackMagic Disk Speed Test
+Blackmagic Disk Speed Test

 First, you’ll need to download BlackMagic from the Mac App Store (it’s completely free!).
 Once it is installed, launch the app.

-If you only have one hard drive (if you’re not sure, then you probably just have one), all you have to do is hit “START” since the program only has one window.
+If you only have one drive (if you’re not sure, then you probably just have one), all you have to do is hit “START” since the program only has one window.

 Whichever you choose, your results will be shown on the two large gauges at the top of the window.
-Since BlackMagic was originally created for video editors, underneath the main measurements is a series of tables for those creative professionals who need to know what their computer is capable of.
+Since Blackmagic was created for video editors, underneath the main measurements is a series of tables for those creative professionals who need to know what their computer is capable of.

-There may be a pop up advising you to close other applications, and then NovaBench will proceed with testing.
+There may be a pop-up advising you to close other applications, and then NovaBench will proceed with testing.